microsoft/azure_arc/azure_arc_servers_jumpstart/docs/local_vagrant_ubuntu.md

 1. Download the Ubuntu 16.04 [Vagrant Box](https://app.vagrantup.com/ubuntu/boxes/xenial64)
 2. Execute the Arc installation script

 After editing the ***scripts/vars.sh*** to match your environment, from the *Vagrantfile* folder, run ```vagrant up```.
-As this is the first time you are creating the VM, the first run will be slower then the ones to follow.
+As this is the first time you are creating the VM, the first run will be slower than the ones to follow.
 This is because the deployment is downloading the Ubuntu box for the first time.

 ![](../img/local_vagrant_ubuntu/01.png)

 Once the download is complete, the actual provisioning will start.
-As you can see in the screenshot below, the process takes no longer then 3min!
+As you can see in the screenshot below, the process takes no longer than 3min!

 ![](../img/local_vagrant_ubuntu/02.png)